Transnational and Global

 - ‘Deconstructing the dominant: making the one(s) the other(s)’, Organization: The Interdisciplinary Journal of Organization, Theory and Society, Vol. 3(4), 1996, pp. 611-626.
 Link

 - ‘Tracking ‘the transnational’: Studying transnational organizations and managements, and the management of cohesion’, Culture and Organization, Vol. 10(4), 2004, pp. 273-290.
+Link

 - ‘Autobiography, nation, postcolonialism and gender: reflecting on men in England, Finland and Ireland’, Irish Journal of Sociology, Vol. 14 (2), 2005, pp. 66-93.
+Link

 - ‘”Women home and away”: Transnational managerial work and gender relations’, with Marjut Jyrkinen, Rebecca Piekkari and Eeva Oinonen, The Journal of Business Ethics, Vol. 83(1), 2008, pp. 41-54.
 Link